 Each time I sensed he was ready to wrap things up, I begged and bartered, “One more minute… please… just 30 more seconds on each hand…” And so has been the case for every massage since.
 Sometimes I imagine a world where Eric has gone to massage therapy school behind my back, and then surprises me one night by showing off his certificate of completion and treating me to a 60-minute deep tissue session.
 A girl can dream, right?

 That being said, there are things we can each do to turn those brief at-home massages into more thoughtful, therapeutic, and dare I say, romantic experiences.
-We sat down with Austin-based massage therapist (and Camille’s cousin!), Sarah Lynton for a crash course in giving a great massage.
+We sat down with an Austin-based massage therapist (and Camille’s cousin!), Sarah Lynton for a crash course in how to give a great massage.
 Keep reading for a quick lesson in treating your sweetheart to a few minutes of R & R, then share the step-by-step with them to get the favor returned…

 Sarah uses a professional grade massage lotion, but she also recommends using Origins Ginger Body Oil.
 A great unscented alternative is jojoba oil, found in the skincare section at most health food stores.
 Jojoba oil is very similar to our body’s natural oil and is usually suitable for all skin types.